Slideshow image

 1 Comment

-David over 4 years ago
+David about 5 years ago

 Gorgeous story.
 Wonderful memorial to Mrs Palin.